GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 won't have any effect unless you also have `same-site-by-default-cookies` enabled.

-{% Aside 'warning' %} Warning: At the time of writing, the network library on iOS and Mac incorrectly handles unknown `SameSite` values and will **treat any unknown value** (including `None`) as if it was `SameSite=Strict`, which affects Safari and any other browser wrapping WebKit (like Chrome on iOS or Firefox on iOS).
+{% Aside 'warning' %} At the time of writing, the network library on iOS and Mac incorrectly handles unknown `SameSite` values and will **treat any unknown value** (including `None`) as if it was `SameSite=Strict`, which affects Safari on Mac and browsers wrapping WebKit on iOS (Safari, Chrome, Firefox, and others).
 This should be fixed in an upcoming release and may be available in the Tech Preview now.
 You can track their progress in the [WebKit Bugzilla #198181](https://bugs.webkit.org/show_bug.cgi?id=198181).
 {% endAside %}